Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Introduction

-In case the Z$^{\prime}$ does not interact with quarks, then the HL-LHC and future hadron colliders would not be able to place limits on its existence.
-In such a scenario, electron-positron colliders, like the proposed International Linear Collider (ILC) \cite{ilc1,ilc2,ilc3,ilc4}, will be crucial in contributing to our understanding.
+If the Z$^{\prime}$ does not interact with quarks, then the HL-LHC and future hadron colliders would not be able to detect such particles.
+In this case, electron-positron colliders, such as the proposed International Linear Collider (ILC) \cite{ilc1,ilc2,ilc3,ilc4}, will play a pivotal role in deepening our understanding of these phenomena.

-The ILC is set to operate at a center-of-mass energy ($\sqrt{s}$) of 500 GeV initially, aiming to deliver an integrated luminosity of 400 fb$^{-1}$ during its first four years of operation.
+The baseline scenario of ILC starts from 250 GeV center-of-mass operation, and 500 GeV is considered as an upgrade.
 When the ILC completes its run at $\sqrt{s} = 500$ GeV, it is expected to generate significantly larger data sets totaling 4 ab$^{-1}$.
 Additionally, the electron beam will be polarized at 80\%, and if the undulator-based positron source concept is implemented, positrons will be provided with a polarization of 30\% as described in the ILC Snowmass Report \cite{ILCSnowmass}.

 Linear electron-positron colliders offer controllable energy, reduced QCD background, and adjustable beam polarization.

 This analysis investigates light neutral gauge bosons (Z$^{\prime}$) with masses up to 100 GeV, utilizing the light vector (LV) simplified model within a mono-Z$^{\prime}$ framework \cite{R1} at the ILC.
 We examine simulated electron-positron collisions at the ILC, maintaining a center of mass energy of 500 GeV and an integrated luminosity of 4 ab$^{-1}$.
 In the following sections, we consistently apply an electron beam polarization of 80\% and a positron beam polarization of 30\%, as outlined in the ILC Snowmass Report \cite{ILCSnowmass}.
 Our focus lies on dimuon events resulting from Z$^{\prime}$ decay, along with large missing transverse energy that is associated with dark matter.